2022 İstanbul Cup

-The 2022 İstanbul Cup (also known as the TEB BNP Paribas Tennis Championship İstanbul for sponsorship reasons) was a tennis tournament played on outdoor clay courts.
+The 2022 İstanbul Cup, also known as the TEB BNP Paribas Tennis Championship İstanbul for sponsorship reasons, was a women's tennis tournament played on outdoor clay courts.
 It was the 15th edition of the İstanbul Cup, and part of the WTA International tournaments of the 2022 WTA Tour.
 It took place in Istanbul, Turkey, from 19 through 24 April 2022.
+Unseeded Anastasia Potapova, who entered the main draw as a qualifier, won the singles title.